maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 **Edit:** Actually, I've already changed it.
 The horizontal rules outside of the post body are still that, but the ones within post bodies are now stars as described below.

 CSS is really flexible.
-You can even style an `<hr>` as an image.
-The blog post that I'm constantly googling for is [this one][] by Marek Prokop which gives a great introduction to the different ways you can style `<hr>`s.
+You can even style an hr as an image.
+The blog post that I'm constantly googling for is [this one][] by Marek Prokop which gives a great introduction to the different ways you can style hrs.
 Heres [another](http://css-tricks.com/examples/hrs/), from which I more or less cribbed their last example.

 [this one]: http://www.sovavsiti.cz/css/hr.html

-Considering how good `<hr>`s are, I don't understand why bloggers like [Shawn Blanc][] and [Stephen Hackett][] (whom I generally like), don't use them.
+Considering how good hrs are, I don't understand why bloggers like [Shawn Blanc][] and [Stephen Hackett][] (whom I generally like), don't use them.

 [Shawn Blanc]: http://shawnblanc.net/2012/12/inbox-intentions/
 [Stephen Hackett]: http://512pixels.net/2012/12/learning-curve/

-They get the appeal of a nice separating line but instead of using an `<hr>`, which is easy to make with markdown, which I think they both use, they do this:
+They get the appeal of a nice separating line but instead of using an hr, which is easy to make with markdown, which I think they both use, they do this:

     <div align="center">* * *</div>